 With over 1.3 million people living in the city, Prague is one of the most populous cities in Eastern Europe.
 And every year, it attracts thousands of tourists who visit the city to see the historic city centre, the Romanesque and Gothic architecture, not to mention the classic buildings that date back from the Renaissance and Baroque times.
 With the rise in the number of tourists, comes an increase in demand for rental properties.
 This has attracted an increasing number of investors looking to capitalize on this opportunity.

-Bratislava combines beauty, the progress of a modern city, and a great location – just an hour drive from Vienna – and not forgetting being an exceptional alternative for multinational companies, all which makes it a great place to invest in.
-In fact, for the last couple of years, the real estate market in the city has skyrocketed and it is expected to continue with this upward trend as more and more people get drawn to the city.
+Bratislava combines beauty, the progress of a modern city, and a great location – just an hour drive from Vienna – and not forgetting being an exceptional alternative for multinational companies, all which makes it an attractive place to invest in.
+In fact, for the last couple of years, the real estate market in the city has skyrocketed.
+Despite the pandemic, the number of new build apartments sold in Bratislava increased by a third on a year-on-year basis.
+Apartment sales prices have also reached new heights—the average price of a unit in Bratislava is currently just under EUR 3,000 per sq. m.
+It is expected to continue with this upward trend as more and more people get drawn to the city.

 Compared to neighbouring cities such as Vienna, Bratislava still offers some relatively attractive yields for property investors.
 Also, the fact that Bratislava and Vienna are the closest cities in Europe, and the presence of a railway network between them will bring people together and it is also like to integrate both real estate markets.
 This will be an opportunity that no investor would want to miss.

-Batumi is the third-largest city in Georgia and it plays host to the popular Black Sea Resort.
-Investors and developers have flooded this city in recent years, trying to maximize on the opportunity.
-The ever-increasing number of tourists and entrepreneurs willing to set up buildings in the city, coupled with the fact that there are no major restrictions on developments, giving the city a great chance to grow, which in turn uplifts the housing market.
+Located between Europe and Asia, Batumi is the third-largest city in Georgia and the second most visited place in the country after Tbilisi.
+It plays host to the popular Black Sea Resort.
+Investors and developers have flooded this city in recent years, trying to maximise on the opportunity.
+The ever-increasing number of tourists and entrepreneurs willing to set up buildings in the city, coupled with the fact that there are no major restrictions on developments, giving the city a significant chance to grow, which in turn uplifts the housing market.